 ALEMTUZUMAB - INJECTION

 WARNING: This medication may cause very serious (rarely fatal) blood disorders (decreased bone marrow function leading to low number of blood cells such as red cells, white cells, and platelets).
 This effect can cause anemia, decrease your body's ability to fight an infection, or cause your body to bruise or bleed more easily.
-Tell your doctor immediately if you develop any of the following symptoms: signs of infection (e.g., fever, persistent sore throat), easy bruising/bleeding, unusual tiredness, fast/pounding heartbeat, dark urine.
+Tell your doctor immediately if you develop any of the following symptoms: signs of infection (such as fever, persistent sore throat), easy bruising/bleeding, coughing up blood, unusual tiredness, fast/pounding heartbeat, dark urine.

 This medication may also cause very serious (rarely fatal) infusion-related reactions.
 (See also Side Effects section.)

-USES: Alemtuzumab is used to treat a certain type of leukemia (B-cell chronic lymphocytic leukemia, also known as B-CLL) in patients who have not responded to other cancer chemotherapy drugs (e.g., fludarabine).
+USES: Alemtuzumab is used to treat a certain type of leukemia (B-cell chronic lymphocytic leukemia, also known as B-CLL).
 This medication works by stopping the growth of cancer cells.

 Additional Campath Information